USEPA/MC_Case_Study/README.md

 | RETDF chemical flow releases to the compartment | Float |
 | RETDF total chemical release | Float |

 To run the Python script, you need to navigate to the directory containing the .py and .csv files.
-Then, you execute the command **python MC_Case_Study.py** either on Windows CMD or Unix terminal.
+Then, you execute the command:

+**python MC_Case_Study.py** either on Windows CMD or Unix terminal.

 ## Outputs